Pinchas Lapide: Jesus and Lapide

-In responding, Lapide sees the selfless sacrifice of the Jewish prophets as synonymous with Israel becoming acceptable through the imputed righteousness of God.
-Likewise, he understands Jesus' suffering in the context of Isaiah 53 as a microcosm of the suffering of Israel as a people.
+In response, Lapide contends that the selfless sacrifice of the Jewish prophets mirrors Israel’s role as a suffering servant, made acceptable through the imputed righteousness of God.
+He interprets Jesus’ suffering in the context of Isaiah 53 as a microcosm of Israel’s collective suffering.

-To conclude, Lapide accepts Jesus as the Messiah of the Gentiles, a position he substantiates more clearly in his book The Resurrection of Jesus: A Jewish Perspective.
-Furthermore, he suggests that the return of Jesus in the parousia will show him to be Israel's Messiah.
-Just as his interfaith agenda prescribed his presentation of Jesus, the same can be said of his unfamiliar and relatively non-threatening portrayal of Paul.
+Ultimately, Lapide acknowledges Jesus as the Messiah of the Gentiles, a position he articulates more explicitly in his book The Resurrection of Jesus: A Jewish Perspective.
+Furthermore, he suggests that Jesus’ return in the parousia will reveal him as Israel’s Messiah.
+Lapide’s interfaith approach shapes his portrayal of Jesus and, similarly, informs his relatively nuanced and non-confrontational perspective on Paul.